 This is a sponsored post with Hero Fruit Spread.
 All thoughts and opinions are my own.

 We take cookies seriously in my family.
 My Mom was always trying new recipes and baking up our favorites (like these Chewy Chocolate Cookies and Mom’s Classic Peanut Butter Cookies) to tuck inside our lunchboxes or serve us after school.
 When the holidays roll around we up our cookie game with seasonal flavors like Classic Spritz Cookies and Peppermint Hot Chocolate Cookies.

 Baking cookies together is definitely a tradition I have carried on with my own children.
-Ian loves to help me make these Small Batch Chocolate Chip Cookies (one bowl, no mixer, no chilling- so easy!).
-I have two kids that love all things chocolate and one that loves fruit.
+Ian loves to help me make these Small Batch Chocolate Chip Cookies (one bowl, no mixer, no chilling — so easy!).
+I have two kids who love all things chocolate and one that loves fruit.
 We have been making those chocolate chip cookies so much lately that I decided it was time to switch it up with a fruit recipe.

 I thought of these Easy Thumbprint Cookies right away because they are the perfect way to incorporate fruit!
 They’re also great for baking with kids because they require multiple steps (mixing the dough, shaping the balls, making the indentations, filling the cookies) which means more jobs for little hands.